BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 These sessions provide an avenue for men to access mental health support and a comprehensive range of holistic health and wellbeing services to to address various lifestyle concerns.
 The project’s significance lies in demonstrating the potent impact of physical activity and peer support in effectively engaging with men.

-The “All to Play For” programme has improved the health and wellbeing of over 400 men facing mental health challenges in Norfolk.
+The “All To Play For” programme has improved the health and wellbeing of over 500 men facing mental health challenges in Norfolk.
 It has received recognition from Norfolk & Waveney ICB and Public Health Norfolk for its valuable work in addressing health inequalities and improving the lives of vulnerable individuals in priority areas.
-The programme has resulted in positive outcomes, including better mental health, reduced isolation, and increased access to support services.

-Participants reported reduced stress and anxiety (%)
+of participants reported reduced stress and anxiety participants engaged in ATPF programme

 Impact Summary: All To Play For